 Prior to the active initiation of research for either advanced degree, a specific proposal is to be developed by the student in consultation with the major advisor.
 This proposal is then presented by the student to the Guidance Committee at a meeting held for this purpose.
 After the meeting, committee recommendations and corrections are incorporated into the proposal, and committee signatures are obtained on the cover page (see appendix for the form).
-Before the end of the student's second semester, the final version of the Research Proposal is to be submitted to the NRES Student Service Center for approval and included in the student file.
+The final version of the Research Proposal is to be submitted to the NRES Student Service Center for approval and included in the student file.
+FOR M.S.
+STUDENTS, THIS IS DUE OCTOBER 31 OF THE YEAR FOLLOWING ENROLLMENT IN NRES 594.
+FOR PHD.
+STUDENTS, THIS IS DUE APRIL 1 OF THE SECOND SEMESTER FOLLOWING ENROLLMENT IN NRES 594.
 A research or special problem proposal is required of all M.S. and Ph.D. candidates.
 The research proposal with the signatures of the Guidance Committee affixed is due to the Student Services Center by Reading Day of the spring semester following completion of NRES 594.
 If the proposal is not received, students will be placed on departmental advising hold until the proposal is received.
 Advising holds prohibit access to student registration